Thursday, April 24, 2025

 Hello and welcome!

 It is not ‘monetised’ in any way, and there is no ‘revenue model’.
+The newsletters are free, and contain no ads or marketing material or sponsored material at all.
 I do not receive any direct or indirect financial or non-financial benefit from any company or provider of products or services referred to in the content.
 I use my data, analyses, insights, and ideas to invest my own money.
 I also use the material in my roles on Investment Committees, consulting to advisory firms, and providing data and analysis to institutions.

 Where I write about specific companies or investments, I will always make it very clear whether I am, or have been, an investor or not, and that is usually the point of the story – to talk about lessons learned along the way.
 Enjoy!